ibmdb/python-ibmdb/install.md

 ```

-1. Create a shell profile (i.e. &quot;. profile&quot; file in your home environment) which includes environment variables, needed for python and DB2 ODBC(make sure all the below paths are changed based on your Python Home and other parameters and all the variables are configured with none missed).
+1. Create a shell profile (i.e. &quot;. profile&quot; file in your home environment) which includes environment variables, needed for python and Db2 for z/OS ODBC(make sure all the below paths are changed based on your Python Home and other parameters and all the variables are configured with none missed).

 **NOTE:** step 4 (create python venv) should be executed only after &quot;fresh&quot; login, where .profile from step 3 will be auto-executed.